 Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you're a student at Missouri State and only want to stay in your apartment for the period of time that school is in session.
-Or perhaps you're moving in with your boyfriend or girlfriend.
-Sometimes, you may need to move in order to be closer to your new job or an elderly parent who needs your help.
+But despite your best intentions, you might want (or need) to leave before your lease is up—for example, if you're a student at Missouri State and only want to stay in your apartment for the period of time that school is in session.
+Or perhaps you're moving in with your significant other.
+Sometimes, you might need to move in order to be closer to your new job or an elderly parent who needs your help.

 A lease obligates both you and your landlord for a set period of time, usually a year.
 Under a typical lease, a landlord can't raise the rent or change other terms, until the lease runs out (unless the lease itself provides for a change, such as a rent increase mid-lease).
 A landlord can't force you to move out before the lease ends, unless you fail to pay the rent or violate another significant term, such as repeatedly throwing large and noisy parties.
 In these cases, landlords in Missouri must follow specific procedures to end the tenancy.
-For example, your landlord must give you a demand to pay the rent or leave (Missouri Rev. Stat. §§ 535.020, 535.060) before filing an eviction lawsuit.
+For example, your landlord must give you a demand to pay the rent or leave before filing an eviction lawsuit.
+(Mo.
+Rev. Stat. §§ 535.020, 535.060 (2022).)
 If you have used the premises for the sale or distribution of controlled substances, your landlord may give you an unconditional quit notice, giving you 10 days to move out.
 (Mo.
-Ann.
-Stat. §§ 441.030, 441.040).
+Rev. Stat. §§ 441.020, 441.040 (2022).)

 Tenants are legally bound to pay rent for the full lease term, typically one year, whether or not you continue to live in the rental unit—with some exceptions, as follows.

 If you enter active military service after signing a lease, you have a right to break the lease under federal law.
-(War and National Defense Servicemembers Civil Relief Act, 50 App.
-U.S.C.A. § § 501 and following.)
+(Servicemembers Civil Relief Act, 50 U.S.C.A. § 3955 (2022).)
 You must be part of the "uniformed services," which includes the armed forces, commissioned corps of the national Oceanic and Atmospheric Administration (NOAA), commissioned corps of the Public Health Service, and the activated National Guard.
 You must give your landlord written notice of your intent to terminate your tenancy for military reasons.
 Once the notice is mailed or delivered, your tenancy will terminate 30 days after the date that rent is next due, even if that date is several months before your lease expires.
-State rules may also affect rights of tenants to break a lease in order to serve in the military.
+State rules might also affect rights of tenants to break a lease in order to serve in the military.

 In theory, a landlord who decides not to use the security deposit can decide to return the deposit and sue the departed tenant for the entire rent due under the lease, without taking steps to find a replacement tenant for the balance of the term.
 But in practice, few landlords will return a pile of money, leave a unit vacant, and file a lawsuit at the end of the lease term, hoping to find the original tenant and hoping that the tenant has the funds to pay a judgment.
 Most landlords will use the deposit and take steps to re-rent, mindful of the danger of keeping a unit vacant and of the hassle and risk of future lawsuits.